 The chic Pucón is surrounded by dense Araucaria forests and picturesque waters.
 You can get an impression of this masterpiece of nature on an excursion to the lagoons, rivers, waterfalls and forests of this charming region.
 And on an optional ascent of the active Villarrica Volcano you can experience one of the most impressive nature spectacles of Chilean nature up close.

 Valparaíso is famous for its colorful sheet metal covered houses, its historic elevators and the outstanding street art full of political and ironic messages.
 Get to know the many faces of the port city and stroll through the alleys of the hills of Alegre and Concepción.
 During an entertaining cooking class you get an impression of Chilean food culture.
 Taste excellent wine in the Casablanca Valley and enjoy the peace of the fishing village of Quintay surrounded by pine forests.

 You're going on to La Serena.
 Walk through the beautiful center of Chile's second oldest city and visit historic colonial buildings.
-East of La Serena is the pleasant Elqui Valley.
+The pleasant Elqui Valley is east of La Serena.
 The mystical region seems like a green oasis in the dry surroundings.
 Here you learn interesting background information about the local wine cultivation and the production of the national drink Pisco.